wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Wyoming District Courts

 The jurisdiction of the Wyoming Circuit courts is limited to civil and criminal cases.
 They preside over small claim cases and civil cases in which damages do not exceed $50,000.
 They also hear matters on family violence, forcible entry, stalking, detainer cases, traffic, and sexual assault protection order cases.
-In addition to this, a circuit court has concurrent jurisdiction with a municipal court over ordinance violations.
+In addition to this, a circuit court has concurrent jurisdiction over ordinance violations with a municipal court.
 Wyoming Circuit Courts operate in counties.
 There are circuit courts in all the major counties, including:

 • Albany